sylvainhalle/PaperShell/Readme.md

     \fntext{Temporal Industries, Hill Valley, CA 90193}
     \fntext{BiffCo inc., Hill Valley, CA 90193}

-Four different sets of commands and syntax for the same data, and all this while `article.cls` already provides commands doing exactly that, which could have easily been overridden!
-To make things even worse, elsarticle does not even use `\maketitle` to print the title, which must be enclosed (along with the abstract) within a `frontmatter` environment *after* the `\begin{document}`.
+Four different sets of commands and syntax for the same data ---and all this while `article.cls` already provides commands doing exactly that, which could have easily been overridden!
+To make things even worse, the class elsarticle does not even use `\maketitle` to print the title, which must be enclosed (along with the abstract) within a `frontmatter` environment *after* the `\begin{document}`.
 Therefore, switching between classes requires some amount of braindead, yet frustrating copy-pasting from existing files you have, which arguably becomes quite mind-numbing when you've been doing that once in a while for the past ten years.